scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 </table>

 Perhaps the biggest difference is that “operators” like `+` and `-` are really *methods* in Scala, not operators.
-Scala numbers also have these additional methods:
+Scala numbers also have these related methods:

 ```scala
 var a = 2